andy-guttridge/tribehub_drf/testing.md

 Used URL `contacts/23`

-When authenticated as user *chief2* (user id 7), a GET request to this URL should return a HTTP 404 error, since this user is a member of a different tribe and no results should be returned from the database for them.
+When authenticated as user *chief2* (user id 7), a GET request to this URL should return a HTTP 404 error, since this user is a member of a different tribe and no results should be returned from the database.

 **Result: PASS**